wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 7. Another Full Front-End View Screenshot #7

 == Changelog ==
+= 1.1.3 =
+* Added : Option to show reply button only for product author and users which has topics
+* Fixed Bug: "Close" dialog image does not showing

 = 1.1.2 =
 * Added : Option to set comment text font size